dfinity-side-projects/js-dfinity-radix-tree/docs/spec.md

 ```
 Where the length is the number of bits that extension repesents.
 This varuint32
-encoded with a leb128.
+encoded with leb128.
 And the extension is bit array padded with 0's to the nearst byte.

 For example if the binary keys [0, 0, 1, 1] and
 [0, 0, 1, 0] have a shared path of [0, 0, 1].
 The extension node would therefor be